-MCAN delivered solid results this quarter despite a slowing housing market in an uncertain economic environment.
-This quarter saw the beginning of interest rate cuts by the Bank of Canada amidst easing inflation with the expectation of more cuts into the remainder of the year.
+We delivered solid results for the quarter as declining interest rates improved valuations in our REIT portfolio and our investment in MCAP performed well.
 Our performance across our key metrics underscores our unwavering commitment to driving sustainable growth and creating long-term value for our shareholders.
 Our business has always been conducted based on our prudent lending and investing principles with low-cost funding.
 Our team members' contributions to our culture has helped us grow our business and improve all aspects of our operations.

-As mentioned, we are seeing indications that further interest rate cuts by the Bank of Canada will likely happen for the rest of the year amid easing inflation and a slowing economy.
+This quarter saw the continuation of a downward trend in interest rates by the Bank of Canada amidst a slowing economy and lower inflation.
+We expect further interest rate cuts by the Bank of Canada into 2025 amid easing inflation and a slowing economy.
 In the current market, we will continue with some amount of caution and adjust our core business as changes unfold.
 In a declining interest rate environment, our business has various levers and qualities that are positive for managing net mortgage interest, including interest rate floors on our floating rate construction portfolio, the duration of our term deposit funding and our interest rate hedging strategies.

-We have had a great year so far through execution of our strategic priorities within our portfolio, all while navigating a challenging economic environment.
+We expect to close out the year through execution of our strategic priorities within our portfolio, all while navigating a challenging economic environment.
 We will continue to make investments in our products and infrastructure with a multi-year strategic focus on our internal operations to deliver enhanced customer service and update our internal systems to drive sustainable and profitable growth in an efficient working environment for our team.

-Q2 2024 Review
+Q3 2024 Review

-Our net income is up 24% for the quarter and 10% so far this year compared to the same prior year periods driven by our core business, income from our MCAP investment and performance on our REIT portfolio.
-We maintained a solid return on average shareholders' equity of 13.63% for the quarter and 15.31% so far this year compared to our sustained target range of 13 to 15%, and we delivered \$28.7 million in dividends to our shareholders in the current year.
-Our overnight marketed offering, dividend reinvestment program and our core business income have contributed to a 10% increase in our capital and will allow us to continue growing our business as we have consistently done over many years.
-As well, our high dividend reinvestment program participation rate of 30% for our last dividend also shows the continued support our shareholders have for our business and strategy.
+Our net income is up 46% for the quarter and 21% so far this year compared to the same prior year periods.
+While we have seen some compression in our spreads, we saw good performance on our REIT portfolio in a declining rate environment and better performance from our MCAP investment.
+We maintained a solid return on average shareholders' equity of 18.16% for the quarter and 16.29% so far this year compared to our sustained target range of 13 to 15%, and we delivered almost \$43.6 million in dividends to our shareholders so far this year.
+Our overnight marketed offering, at-the-market program, dividend reinvestment program and our core business income have contributed to a 13% increase in our capital base and allowed us to continue to grow our business.
+Strong participation in our at-the-market program this quarter also shows the continued support shareholders have for our business and strategy.

-Our assets grew 4% this quarter and almost 8% year to date to a record \$5 billion fuelled by residential mortgage originations and renewals.
+Our assets grew 2% this quarter and almost 10% year to date to over \$5.2 billion fuelled by residential mortgage originations and renewals.
 We have built a resilient portfolio despite market conditions and other economic factors that could impact our business.
-Our corporate and securitized mortgage portfolios have grown 7% since the beginning of the year.
+Our corporate and securitized mortgage portfolios have grown 10% since the beginning of the year.
 We have achieved growth in our residential mortgage portfolio, without sacrificing our bottom line.
-We have seen some growth in our net corporate mortgage spread income in the current quarter compared to the same period in the prior year.
-This is attributed to strategically pivoting in this changing interest rate environment to originate more higher yielding construction loans and modifying our term deposit funding to more favourable maturity terms as well as executing on our interest rate hedging strategies.
+We have seen some decline in our net corporate mortgage spread income in the current quarter compared to the same period in the prior year mainly due to the floating rates on our construction and commercial loans in a declining interest rate environment.
+We continue to manage our interest rate risk through the duration of our term deposit funding and our interest rate hedging strategies.